 Over 50 species of dragonfly have been recorded in Britain, although several are rare vagrants which do not breed here regularly.

-More are likely to be added to the list as more people watch out for dragonflies, and become skilled at recognizing unusual visitors; and as the climate continues to warm and species known only on the continent spread across the English Channel.
+More are likely to be added to the list as more people watch out for dragonflies, and become skilled at recognising unusual visitors; and as the climate continues to warm and species known only on the continent spread across the English Channel.

 Dragonflies are so popular that they have both excellent field identification guides and a society for dragonfly lovers: the British Dragonfly Society.